wrapperband/OpenTrafficSurvey/CalibratingTrafficAgainstPollutionP1.Noise/README.md

 **Calibrating dBC noise readings against dBA**

 It was noted that the readings from dBC and dBA were not that dissimilar for traffic noise.
-For traffic noise a simple dBC meter can give a genuine indication liable effect.
+For traffic noise a simple dBC meter can give a genuine indication of liable effect.
 The Survey 03 contains some detailed comparison of dBC to dBA levels.

 The calibration factor for traffic noise was calculated in survey 3.
 The highest levels being recorded as each vehicle passed which compensated for the phase difference between the two meters.
 This phase difference may be due the DAWE dBA instrument being solid state was able to operate faster, whereas the dBC Sound Level Meter was digital.
 Or the phase may simply be due differing sampling periods on each instrument.